Paris (Paris Hilton album): Release and promotion

-Before the album's release on August 22, 2006, AOL Music made Paris available in its entirety for exclusive online streaming for two weeks, beginning August 14, as part of a "Full CD Listening Party".
+Before the album's physical CD's release on August 22, 2006, AOL Music made Paris available in its entirety for exclusive online streaming for two weeks, beginning August 14, as part of a "Full CD Listening Party".
 To promote the album, Hilton held in-store signings, release parties and press junkets in Los Angeles, New York City, Las Vegas, Miami and Tokyo.
 On August 22, YouTube promoted Paris in its first targeted advertising launch.

 During the first week of the album's release, Hilton became a target of the street artist Banksy, when 500 copies of her album in 48 record shops across the United Kingdom were replaced with his own alternative version.
 His rework of the album featured remixes produced by himself and Danger Mouse.
 The track list contained satire song titles such as "Why Am I Famous?", "What Have I Done?" and "What Am I For?"
 He also changed the cover sleeve and booklet to display pictures of the singer topless.
 The original barcode had been left on the album so people could buy the CD without realising it had been interfered.